-Consumer Confidence in Thailand is expected to be 83.10 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Thailand to stand at 83.70 in 12 months time.
-In the long-term, the Thailand Consumer Confidence is projected to trend around 82.90 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Thailand is expected to be 70.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Thailand Consumer Confidence is projected to trend around 80.00 points in 2023, according to our econometric models.